julot/sphinxcontrib-dd/README.rst

   .. note::

-    If one column name contains space, use comma-separated format.
+    If you want a column name that contains space, use comma-separated format instead.

 columns